NikitaMasych/blobs-service/README.md

 ## Contact

-Responsible Nikita Masych
+Responsible Nikita Masych.
 The primary contact for this project is t.me/Just_law_abiding_citizen